- Property tax reassessments have remained relatively steady until recent years.

 If all of these property characteristics are correct, you’ll want to look at the actual estimated value of your property.
-If the county is overestimating the value of your Denver property, this is a good reason to successfully appeal your property taxes.
+If the county is overestimating the value of your Denver property, you have a good chance of successfully appealing your property taxes.

 For example, if two neighboring properties recently sold for $200,000 and $205,000 respectively, and the county says your property is worth $300,000, this could be a red flag.
 You can use this neighborhood comparable information as evidence.
 Show the neighborhood property data to show the county.

 If you are a client of Grace Property Management, we are happy to provide this data to you as a full-service real estate sales business.
 We can tell you exactly what neighboring properties are selling for and give you the data you need to bring to the county.

 Not a current client?
 Learn more about the benefits of our Denver Property Management service.

 Appeal Denver Property Taxes Online or by Mail

 If you notice that the county is not evaluating something correctly, and you decide you’d like to appeal your Denver property taxes, you can do this online or by mail.

 Every county handles property tax appeals differently, so make sure to read the appeal instructions carefully to avoid any unnecessary delays.
-If you are confused throughout the appeal process, don’t be afraid to call the Assessor's Office and speak to a live human who can answer any questions you may have.
+If you are confused throughout the appeal process, don’t be afraid to call the Assessor's Office and speak to a someone who can answer any questions you may have.